data-to-insight/centre-of-excellence/docs/appendix-1-more-on-how-our-system-works/quality.md

 **Quality**, in the sense we discuss it here, comprises three key elements:

--  Analysis accuracy and competence
+-  Analysis accuracy and competence, including data quality

 -  Technology access and understanding